 Rachel Morgan Im

 Rachel Morgan Im directs Cantare Bel Canto II.
 Since joining CCCC in 2010, she has led the combined Cantare Bel Canto choirs to win numerous awards at choral festivals and adjudications and has co-directed touring ensembles that have performed in prestigious venues, such as Carnegie Hall in New York City, St. Louis’ Cathedral in New Orleans, and major concert halls and cathedrals in Europe.
-Ms. Im is a freelance musician, making her living as a conductor, private lesson teacher, clinician, consultant, and performer.
-Previously, she worked for twelve years as a full-time music teacher in Carroll County Public Schools, where she was a recipient of the Outstanding Teacher Award from the Carroll County Chamber of Commerce and a Finalist for Carroll County Public Schools’ Teacher of the Year 2015.
-Ms. Im holds a Masters of Music degree in Music Education from the Peabody Institute of the Johns Hopkins University (Baltimore, MD) and a Bachelors of Music Education from Wheaton College (Wheaton, IL).
+In 2018, Ms. Im joined the faculty at Gerstell Academy as the Director of Choral Music for Middle and Upper Schools.
+She is also a freelance conductor, teacher, and performer.
+Previously, she worked for thirteen years as a music teacher in Carroll County Public Schools, where she was a recipient of the Outstanding Teacher Award from the Carroll County Chamber of Commerce and a Finalist for Carroll County Public Schools’ Teacher of the Year 2015.
+Ms. Im holds a Master of Music degree in Music Education from the Peabody Institute of the Johns Hopkins University (Baltimore, MD) and a Bachelor of Music Education from Wheaton College (Wheaton, IL).
 Additionally, Ms. Im has completed extensive masters-level coursework centered on world folk art, music, and dance at McDaniel College (Westminster, MD) and has studied West African hand drumming and Lindy Hop swing dancing.

 Joann Long Benson